fmhy/edit/docs/miscguide.md

 ## ▷ Crypto / Bitcoin

-* **Note** - Its recommended to store cryptocurrency offline in cold wallets such as Electrum, rather than exchanges like Binance or others.
+* **Note** - It's recommended to store cryptocurrency offline in cold wallets such as Electrum, rather than exchanges like Binance or others.
 This increases security and gives you full control of your assets.

 ***